Three people in kayaks near a dock, wearing life vests. Sunny day, smiling.

 Kayaking Blue Springs is one of Florida’s most exciting and captivating kayaking tours.
 Kayaking along the spring run and the amazing St. Johns River elevates one’s senses and brings awareness of the area’s raw natural beauty.
 The spring can pump up to 102 million gallons of crystal-clear water a day.
 Kayaking down some of the small tributaries of the St. Johns River gives you a true feeling of old Florida with wildlife at almost every turn.
 The huge cypress trees drape over the forested wetland as if they were standing guard over all the abundant life beneath them.
 Kayaking Blue Springs can bring a blissful calm to the soul, and a peaceful awareness of the simplistic elegance of nature.
 Relax & Enjoy!

-History of Blue Springs
+History Of Blue Springs

 Blue Springs is rich in history.
 Blue Springs was visited by botanist John Bartram in 1776.
 John Bartram is an early American botanist and explorer.
 He is called the father of botany.
 He is also the father of William Bartram, a famous naturalist, botanist, and explorer.
 John sketched and wrote about the flora and fauna of Florida and the St Johns River.